Image Credit: Pixabay

 One study having over 4600 participants, showed that those who used marijuana regularly had lower fasting insulin (up to 16% lower) than those who did not use marijuana and had lower levels of insulin resistance (up to 17% lower).

 Someone who has excessive insulin their systems may also be obese as this can lead to gaining weight.
 Those additional sugars that can be broken down are just converted to fat.
 Marijuana use, along with a healthy diet, and exercise, might be the trifecta of healthy living.
+Therefore, those who live near Marijuana dispensaries in MA can enjoy the drug recreationally.
 As more studies investigate the relationships between cannabis use, the various compounds involved, and insulin resistance, hopefully more keys to the puzzle will be unlocked.